 If receivables outcomes aren’t meeting your company’s cashflow needs, if there’s too much conflict with pastdue customers, consider a top-to-bottom A/R review from Effective Receivables.
 Tweaking policy, improving procedure and upgrading in-house collector skills through pinpoint training tips may make all the difference – the difference between underperforming results and receivables management that gets the job done right.
 That’s a lot of downstream value for your business.
 Money well-spent.

 A no-charge consultation opens the door.
 All you have to do is knock.

 If your company doesn’t manage its receivables, your aging report will prove it.
 30%-50% of invoice value will be pastdue over 60 days, and perhaps half of those dollars will be in the “over-90” column!
 These kinds of numbers are very hard on company cashflow.
 They induce jeopardy in payables and payroll, not to mention a lot of personal stress for owners and executives.

 Fortunately, there’s a solution for this situation.
 It’s A/R management for companies without in-house receivables staff!
-Effective Receivables’ part-time, short-term outsourcing option brings your business 20 years of proven expertise in pastdue accounts.
+Effective Receivables’ part-time, short-term outsourcing option brings your business more than 25 years of proven expertise in pastdue accounts.
 ER will develop a cost-effective A/R program based on best-practice policies and procedures; meanwhile, we’ll systematically reduce that frustrating inventory of pastdue billings and AWOL payments.

 What’s the benefit?
 You’ll recover the cash that slow-payers and no-payers won’t volunteer.
 You’ll re-fuel your payables, energize advertising and R&D budgets, reduce the risk of bad debt, and the supplier-customer relationships on which your business depends will be more orderly, coherent and productive.
 And another important thing: you’ll have fewer sleepless nights!